keatinl1/PID-Drone/README.md

 # PID-drone
-Controlling the hovering of a crazyflie drone using PID
+Controlling the hovering of a crazyflie drone using PID with a Z-ranger.

 I wanted to try control the hover height of a crazyflie drone myself through a PID controller.